Raising Arizona: Casting and conception

 The Coen Brothers started working on Raising Arizona with the idea to make it as different as possible from their previous film, Blood Simple, by having it be far more optimistic and upbeat.
 The starting point of scriptwriting came from the idea of the character of Hi, who has the desire to live a regular life within the boundaries of the law.
 To create their characters' dialect, Joel and Ethan created a hybrid of local dialect and the assumed reading material of the characters, namely, magazines and the Bible.
 In contrast to Blood Simple, the characters in Raising Arizona were written to be very sympathetic.
 The Coens wrote the character Ed for Holly Hunter.
 The character of Leonard Smalls was created when the Coen Brothers tried to envision an "evil character" not from their imagination, but one that the character would have thought up.
 His name is widely thought to be a reference to the character of Lennie Small, from John Steinbeck's novella Of Mice and Men.
 John Goodman was drawn to characters of "great feeling, [guys] who could explode or start weeping at any moment" and became a frequent collaborator following his performance as Gale Snoats.
 The script took three and a half months to write.

-The film was influenced by the works of director Preston Sturges and writers such as William Faulkner and Flannery O'Connor (who was known for her Southern literature; "She also has a great sense of eccentric character," Ethan Coen told one interviewer).
+A send-up of the screwball comedy, the film was influenced by the works of director Preston Sturges and writers such as William Faulkner and Flannery O'Connor (who was known for her Southern literature; "She also has a great sense of eccentric character," Ethan Coen told one interviewer).
 Joel and Ethan showed the completed script to Circle Films, their American distributor for Blood Simple.
 Circle Films agreed to finance the movie.
 The Coens came to the set with a complete script and storyboard.
 With a budget of just over five million dollars, Joel Coen noted that "to obtain maximum from that money, the movie has to be meticulously prepared".

 Filming

-Raising Arizona was shot in ten weeks.
+Raising Arizona was shot in ten weeks beginning on February 3, 1986, and lasting till April 25.
+Principal photography took place in Phoenix, Scottsdale, and Tempe, Arizona.
 Many crew members who had worked with Joel and Ethan on Blood Simple returned for Raising Arizona, including cinematographer Barry Sonnenfeld, co-producer Mark Silverman, production designer Jane Musky, associate producer and assistant director Deborah Reinisch, and film composer Carter Burwell.

 The relationship between actor Nicolas Cage and the Coens was respectful, but turbulent.
 When he arrived on-set, and at various other points during production, Cage offered suggestions to the Coen brothers, which they ignored.
 Cage said that "Joel and Ethan have a very strong vision and I've learned how difficult it is to accept another artist's vision.
 They have an autocratic nature."
 Randall "Tex" Cobb also gave the Coens difficulty on set, with Joel noting that "he's less an actor than a force of nature ...
 I don't know if I'd rush headlong into employing him for a future film."